 Good news!
-The new book that I have long promised my readers will be published by Prometheus Books on 15 October 2022.
-I referred to it only as "the sequel" in The Illusion of God's Presence and in the original text of this web page, but it now has a title: The Phantom God: What Neuroscience Reveals about the Compulsion to Believe.
-You can pre-order it here.
+The new book that I have long promised my readers was published in October, 2022, by Prometheus Books.
+The hardcover edition will be published in Europe this month (December 2022), but the e-book should already be available there.
+I referred to this book only as "the sequel" in The Illusion of God's Presence and in the original text of this web page, but it now has a title: The Phantom God: What Neuroscience Reveals about the Compulsion to Believe.
+You can order it here.
 On this page you will find most of the description of it I wrote back in 2016 (with some minor updates), which I am leaving mainly for historical interest.
 The Phantom God has changed significantly from the manuscript I had back then, and for the better!

 Good books tend to spawn sequels, and The Illusion of God’s Presence is no exception.
 I briefly mention the sequel in the preface and refer to it throughout the book, but here I explain how it came about and what it contains.